In this article we will be discussing whether Pepperstone is an FCA regulated broker.

 There are further restrictions that Pepperstone face as they are legally unable to offer deposit bonuses for new customers that sign up.
 Those were the limitations that Pepperstone have to enforce due to FCA regulation.
 However there are some benefits that include spread betting.
 Unlike many other countries, spread betting services are legal under FCA regulation, and this is something that Pepperstone actively offers to its customers.

 Previously we mentioned the limitations that Pepperstone faces due to FCA regulation, but one of the great things about FCA regulated brokers is that they are legally required to offer Negative Balance Protection, which means you as a retail investor cannot lose more than you invested.
 If you invest with Pepperstone you should know that your funds are held in segregated bank accounts, making them safe and secure, with insurance placed on them valued up to £85,000.
 If you wish to verify all of this yourself, you can do so by opening a demo account with Pepperstone.
-(75.9% of retail CFD accounts lose money)
+(74-89% of retail investor accounts lose money when trading CFDs)

 |Features||Pepperstone Limited||Pepperstone Markets Limited|